blocknotes/activeadmin_active_resource/README.md

 ```

 ## Notes

 If you create a new rails project don't use *--skip-active-record*.

 ## Do you like it?
 Star it!

 If you use this component just star it.
 A developer is more motivated to improve a project when there is some interest.
+My other [Active Admin components](https://github.com/blocknotes?utf8=✓&tab=repositories&q=activeadmin&type=source).

-Take a look at [other Active Admin components](https://github.com/blocknotes?utf8=✓&tab=repositories&q=activeadmin&type=source) if you are curious.
+Or consider offering me a coffee, it's a small thing but it is greatly appreciated: [about me](https://www.blocknot.es/about-me).

 ## Contributors

 - [Mattia Roccoberton](http://blocknot.es): author

 ## License

 The gem is available as open-source under the terms of the [MIT](LICENSE.txt).